Godly Wisdom (No Special Sunglasses Required)

 Yet every now and then, if the twilight is that right shade of purple, or the dawn just golden enough that the rosy sky feels like sunset, I’m catapulted back to those magical blue glasses once again.
 I remember what it felt like to look through those lenses and see such beauty and clarity.

 Perhaps that’s what the apostle Paul was referring to when he wrote about Godly wisdom to the early Christians of Corinth.
-He explained the wisdom of the Gospel goes beyond the kind regular humans can see or imagine—beyond street and book smarts, beyond words, beyond even rational human understanding.
+He explained the wisdom of the Gospel goes beyond the kind that regular humans can see or imagine—beyond street and book smarts, beyond words, beyond even rational human understanding.
 It’s super-powered, extraordinary, mind-blowing—and it’s all from God.

 Without the Holy Spirit, we cannot possibly comprehend the things of God.
 But when we become believers, the Holy Spirit flows freely into us, and we’re able to understand—and see.
 It’s like getting special God-prescription glasses.
 Instead of regular vision, we get a God’s-eye view, and it’s better than anything we can imagine.